DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 OCR software is used conjunction with a scanner to convert printed text into digital format.
 For example, a page from a printed book can be placed on the scanner and the OCR software will be used by the scanner to detect the individual words from which it is made up and then convert them into a form that can be stored on a computer.-->

-#####Open source
+#####Open Source
 The practice of allowing access to the source of product and the process through which the product has been developed.
-Open source software is the most well-known exponent of this practice.
+Open Source software is the most well-known exponent of this practice.

 #####Operating system (OS)
 Software which manages the computer's hardware and provides a collection of tools and services used by computer programs within the operating system.
 Well known operating systems include Windows, Linux, Mac OS X and mobile operating systems like Android and iOS.